sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 ## Preparing your Linux computer for the Recovery Mode
 It is likely that you won't need to download any additional software to use the Recovery Mode.
 Below we've used Ubuntu.

-1. Connect your Xperia 10 II to your PC with a data-enabled USB cable.
+1. Connect your Xperia to your PC with a data-enabled USB cable.<br>
 Note: The phone must be in the Recovery Mode before attaching the cable, see [this chapter](#setting-up-the-recovery-mode-on-the-phone).

 2. Open the Terminal application.